jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

 When adding a Filter, the following parameters are required:

  * **type**: One of the supported Filters: TransparentFilter, ConnectorFilter, UserFilter, GroupFilter, SourceAddrFilter, DestinationAddrFilter, ShortMessageFilter, DateIntervalFilter, TimeIntervalFilter, EvalPyFilter
  * **fid**: Filter id (must be unique)

-When choosing the Filter **type**, additionnal parameters may be added to the above required parameters:
+When choosing the Filter **type**, additional parameters may be added to the above required parameters:

 .. list-table:: Filters parameters
    :widths: 10 10 80